 A second over-the-top luxury option in Venice is the Belmond Hotel Cipriani.
 The hotel sits on Giudecca Island, a calming retreat from the bustle of the city centre, and a short lagoon ride away from St. Mark’s Square.
 The property houses nearly 100 luxurious rooms and suites, as well as a stunning outdoor pool, award winning restaurants and private marina.

-Ca'Maria Adele is a gorgeous boutique hotel located across from Santa Maria della Salute in the Dorsoduro neighborhood.
-The design is wildly Venetian, but nothing feels dated - extravagant furniture piece, Baroque statues, printed drapes, dark fabrics and chandeliers.
+Ca’Maria Adele is a gorgeous boutique hotel located across from Santa Maria della Salute in the Dorsoduro neighborhood.
+The design is wildly Venetian, but nothing feels dated – extravagant furniture pieces, Baroque statues, printed drapes, dark fabrics and chandeliers.
 Guests have a selection of deluxe suites, an apartment or four concept rooms to choose from.
-The concept rooms have the most character, and are the most beautiful - my favorite is the Noir Room.
+The concept rooms have the most character, and are the most beautiful – my favorite is the Noir Room.

 Bright, clean Aribnb located in Dorsoduro.
-The modern two bedroom space has high ceilings, two bathrooms, a full kitchen and a lovely balcony overlooking the neighboring canal.
-Highly recommend Ca'Sole Residence.
+The modern two-bedroom space has high ceilings, two bathrooms, a full kitchen and a lovely balcony overlooking the neighboring canal.
+Highly recommend Ca’Sole Residence.

 This is a charming boutique hotel in an amazing setting that overlooks the Grand Canal.
 While the property’s Santa Croce location isn’t particularly central to the main tourist sites, everything is still within reasonable walking distance.
 Set in a 15th century palazzo, the design is quintessential Venice – a Venetian courtyard filled with green ivy and white Italian statues, pastel toned rooms and wood beam ceilings.
 Pricing is very reasonable for the quality of stay and the Grand Canal location, but there are only five rooms.
 Cima Rosa sells out well in advance – early reservations are a must.

 Gritti Palace offers up one of the best locations on the Grand Canal.
-The 15th century palazzo is a short walk from St. Mark's Square across the waterway from Santa Maria della Salute.
+The 15th century palazzo is a short walk from St. Mark’s Square, and across the waterway from Santa Maria della Salute.
 Rooms are an opulent Venetian design, very spacious and clean.
-Club del Doge is the property's beautiful restaurant with terrace seating right on the Grand Canal.
+Club del Doge is the property’s beautiful restaurant with terrace seating right on the Grand Canal.

 Tucked away in the Cannaregio neighborhood is a gem of an apartment.
 The space was completely renovated in 2021, and everything feels fresh, new and modern.
 The apartment is small, but the high wood beam ceilings, clean design cues and light from the windows make the property feel spacious.
 The Palazzo Miracoli Apartment is located in front of Church of Santa Maria dei Miracoli.